-7.7 Decision not invalid despite irregularity in membership
+7.6 Decision not invalid despite irregularity in membership

-For the purpose of these standing orders a decision of a local authority, committee, local board and community board is not invalidated if:
+For the purpose of these standing orders a decision of a community board is not invalidated if:

-- 1. There is a vacancy in the membership of the local authority, committee, local or community board at the time of the decision; or - 2.
-Following the decision some defect in the election or appointment process is discovered and/or that the membership of a person on the committee at the time is found to have been ineligible.
+- 1. There is a vacancy in the membership of community board or committee at the time of the decision; or - 2.
+Following the decision some defect in the election or appointment process is discovered and/or that the membership of a person on the community board or committee at the time is found to have been ineligible.